 How to apply

 You must check your eligibility, book a PCR test or confirm your test results at mygov.scot.
 If you are likely to qualify for the grant you will be taken to a booking form to arrange a PCR test or report a positive test result.
-You will be sent full details of how to submit your grant application to us.
-You can apply at any point up to 28 days from the time you were advised to stay at home.
+You will then be sent full details of how to submit your grant application to us.
+You can apply at any point up to 28 days from your positive result.

 Check if you qualify and how to apply